USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 # <a name="D3DC705AC3C411E6BBB4003EE1B763F8"></a>Contributor License Agreement (CLA)

-The ARL Contributor License Agreement (ARL Form 266) can be found [here](ARL Form - 266.pdf).
+The ARL Contributor License Agreement (ARL Form 266) can be found [here](ARL%20Form%20-%20266.pdf)<sup>[11](#Footnote_11)</sup>.
 Each external contributor must execute and return a copy for each project that he or she intends to contribute to.
 Once ARL receives the executed form, it will remain in force permanently.
 Thus, external contributors need only execute the form once for each project that they plan on contributing to.

 # <a name="D18EB61EC23E11E692E5003EE1B763F8"></a>Legal Analysis - Software Protection & Release Mechanisms